celery/celery/docs/userguide/canvas.rst

     [4, 8]

-However, if you call ``apply_async`` on the group it will send a special grouping task, so that the action of applying the tasks happens in a worker instead of the current process::
+However, if you call ``apply_async`` on the group it will send a special grouping task, so that the action of calling the tasks happens in a worker instead of the current process::

     >>> res = g.apply_async()